anokta/barelymusician/README.md

 performer.Start();

 // Update the engine timestamp.
-//
-// Timestamp updates must occur before processing the engine with the respective timestamps.
+// Timestamp updates must occur before processing the engine at the respective timestamp.
+Otherwise,
-// Otherwise, `Process` calls may be *late* in receiving relevant changes to the engine.
-To address
+// process calls may receive relevant engine changes too late.
+To avoid this, the engine must be
-// this, `Update` should typically be called from the main thread update callback using a lookahead
+// updated from the main thread with a lookahead to prevent potential thread synchronization issues
-// to prevent potential thread synchronization issues in real-time audio applications. constexpr double kLookahead = 0.1;
+// in real-time audio applications. constexpr double kLookahead = 0.1;
 double timestamp = 0.0;
 engine.Update(timestamp + kLookahead);

 // Process the next output samples of the engine.
-//
 // The engine processes output samples synchronously.
-Therefore, `Process` should typically be
+Therefore, process must be called from the
-// called from an audio thread process callback in real-time audio applications. constexpr int kChannelCount = 2;
+// audio thread in real-time audio applications. constexpr int kChannelCount = 2;
 constexpr int kFrameCount = 512;
 float output_samples[kChannelCount * kFrameCount];